Kirstie Paton

 Training, qualifications & experience

-I began my training as a therapist working in schools and colleges and qualified as a psychodynamic psychotherapist specialising in working with children and adolescents.
-Alongside my practice, I work part-time in a Further Education college, supporting adults and young people with counselling and mental health advice.
+I began my training as a therapist working in schools and colleges and qualified as a Psychodynamic Psychotherapist with a MSc from Birkbeck University, specialising in working with children and adolescents.
+Alongside my practice, I work part-time in a Further Education college, supporting young people and adults with counselling and mental health advice.

-I have experience of working with people who have experienced depression, anxiety, grief and loss, suicidal thoughts and self harm, trauma, abuse, domestic violence and psychosis.
-I have a specialist interest in sexual and gender identity.
+I have experience and training in working with people who have experienced depression, anxiety, grief and loss, suicidal thoughts and self harm, trauma, abuse, domestic violence and psychosis.
+I have a specialist interest in sexual and gender identity and neurodiversity.

 Member organisations